Aleksandar1932/Aleksandar1932/README.md

 #### 🧑‍💻 About me

 I am CS Student at FCSE, UKIM Skopje.
-I am passionate about exploring new technologies and improving my current and learning new skills.
-Currently my main interests are machine learning, web and native Android and iOS apps.
+I am passionate about exploring new technologies and constantly improving my current and also learning new skills.

+Currently, my main interests are data science and web and mobile app development.

 #### ⚡ My skills